withastro/starlight/docs/src/content/docs/guides/overriding-components.md

   badge: New
 ---

 Starlight’s default UI and configuration options are designed to be flexible and work for a range of content.
+Much of [Starlight's default appearance can be customized](/guides/customization/) with CSS and configuration options.

-When you need to customize what’s possible out of the box, Starlight supports overriding its default components.
+When you need more than what’s possible out of the box, Starlight supports building your own custom components to extend or override (completely replace) its default components.

 ## When to override